 In the mid-eighties the T16S was around £14k from new; an impressive price when comparing it to its rivals at the time.
 It was the car that made it possible to have the latest technology at an affordable price, giving owners the power and performance they deserved.

-It could be said that this car kick-started the turbo revolution.
+It could be argued that this car kick-started the turbo revolution.
 It was one of the first to bolt a turbo-charger to an otherwise everyday, luxurious family car, and the results show for themselves.

 Of all the Saabs, the 900 is probably the most widely-respected amongst car enthusiasts, journalists and owners alike.
-There is the Saab Owners Club GB, so you’ll be in good hands should you need any advice or assistance.
+There is the Saab Owners Club, and plenty more enthusiast’s clubs and forums out there, so you’ll be in good hands should you need any advice or assistance.

 Time to Buy?

 Prices have been on the rise gradually for a few years now, and they’re only going to continue going up.
-It’s unlikely we’ll see a sudden explosion in value as we do with some cars, which gives you a good opportunity to hunt down the perfect example… and you’ll need to do plenty of hunting, as they very seldom come up for sale!
+It’s unlikely we’ll see a sudden explosion in value as we do with some cars, which gives you a good opportunity to hunt down the perfect example… and you’ll need to do plenty of hunting, as they seldom come up for sale!

 Don’t be fooled into buying one of the cheaper GM models; the Classic is the one to go for, and you can still pick one up for under £10k, which in our eyes is a bargain!

 Saab was traditionally an aircraft manufacturer, so in the eighties they embarked on an advertising campaign comparing the 900 Turbo to one of their fighter jets!
 Check it out: